BankFair/app/DEVELOPMENT.md

 ## Environment

-The contract address is hard-coded in the `.env` file.
-Changing that value requires the development server to be restarted.
+The contract addresses are hard-coded in the `next.config.js` file.
+Changing addresses requires the development server to be restarted.

 ## Libraries used by this project